bonitasoft/bonita-doc/md/widget-properties.md

 # Widget properties

 A page is constructed from [widgets](widgets.md).
-The behavior of a widget is determined by the its properties.
+The behavior of a widget is determined by its properties.

 Any property you configure for a container is applied to all widgets in the container unless you override it with a widget-specific value.

 ## Specifying a widget property